siduojiang/SQL_analysis_bikeshare/README.md

 ORDER BY num_trips DESC
 ```

 - Question 2: How many weekday bikeshare trips begins between 7am and 8:59am, or starts between 4pm and 5:59pm, PST, where the start and end stations are different?
-These could signify the majory of weekday commuters.
+Is this a large number of trips?
+These could signify the majority of weekday commuters.
   * Answer: First, we note that the times are already local PST based on the table schema (despite the table itself saying UTC).
-There are 387926, or about 39.4% of total trips, that are weekday trips and begin during these timeframes.
+There are 387926 trips, or about 39.4% of total trips, that are weekday trips and begin during these timeframes.
 This is a significantly smaller subsection of the data.
 However, since we are only covering a 4 hour window each day for 5 days (20 hours total versus 168 hours per week), proportionally speaking a large fraction of trips are taken within this window.

   * SQL query: